dataminer-site/dataminer-site.github.io/docs/archive/0.9/api/rust.md

 ### Querying

-SQL queries can be sent to DuckDB using the `execute()` method of connections, or we can also prepare the statement and then query on that.
+SQL queries can be sent to DataMiner using the `execute()` method of connections, or we can also prepare the statement and then query on that.

 ```rust
 conn.execute(